+Personally, my favorite shot for whitetail deer is a lung shot, simply because it's the largest vital area on a deer and provides the most margin for error.
 I shot a 10-point on opening morning of firearms deer season six years ago that was still the best shot I've ever made on a deer.
 It was a perfect broadside shot from about 40 yards with my 12-gauge that took out both lungs.
-The buck didn't even go 30 yards before collapsing from the shock of it.
+The buck didn't even go 30 yards before collapsing.

 If you find blood sign like that, it's usually safe to follow it up quickly.
 Odds are, that big buck isn't going to make it very far!